List of Looney Tunes and Merrie Melodies characters: Yoyo Dodo

 Yoyo Dodo, also known as The Dodo Bird, is a wacky bird who first appeared in the 1938 short Porky in Wackyland.
 Yoyo is a green male dodo with red shoes, and a red umbrella sticking out from the top of his head, although some of his appearances have him in black-and-white.

 Yoyo made a brief cameo appearance in the beginning of the 1988 film Who Framed Roger Rabbit.

 In the 1990 television series Tiny Toon Adventures, a young dodo named Gogo Dodo is featured, who is the son of Yoyo.

 Yoyo appeared in the 2023 Looney Tunes Cartoons stop-motion episode Daffy in Wackyland.

+Yoyo appeared in the 2025 Bugs Bunny Builders episode Dodo's Wacky Funhouse, voiced by Frank Todaro.

+Yoyo made a cameo appearance in the 2026 film Coyote vs. Acme.